bds134/Digital-History/modules/01-vsc-md-cli/lesson-vsc-md-cli.md

 ### Basic cmdlets

+*Cmdlets should be entered literally, except when:

+- a slash separates commands (e.g. ni / touch), in which case powershell users should use the first cmdlet (e.g. 'ni') and bash users the second (e.g. 'touch')
+- square brackets are used, in which case the brackets and contents of the brackets should be replaced by the referenced item (i.e. 'ls [path or omit for current directory]' should be written as 'ls /assets/)

+Basic cmdlets:

 - List contents of directory `ls [path or omit for current directory]`
 - Curent directory `.`
 - Home directory `~`